 1/ Firstly give it a drink of water.

 2/ Something to eat.
 Racing pigeons (unlike feral pigeons) only eat grain.
 A bird seed mixture of any type available from supermarkets will be quite suitable.
 Racing Pigeons generally will not eat bread or other scraps.

 3/ Check the pigeon for injuries.
 Often physical injuries will be quite obvious but be sure to check under the wings as these can often hide serious wounds.

 4/ Rest.
-After a food and water, and a couple of days rest, a racing pigeon can be released and will in most cases have recovered sufficiently to complete its journey home.
+After food, water, and a couple of days rest, a racing pigeon can be released and will in many cases have recovered sufficiently to complete its journey home.

-6/ If your ring does not have a phone number on it then contact the editor who will give you someone to contact in your area.
+6/ If your ring does not have a phone number on it then check this list of contacts for someone in your area

 7/ If your pigeon does not have a ring on its leg then it is not a racing pigeon.
 It may be someones pet or a feral pigeon.